-Today more than ever, we must focus on correct ventilation in classrooms and other spaces in schools, not only to stop the spread of COVID-19 but also to obtain ideal air quality and temperature for students.
+Today more than ever, we must focus on correct ventilation in classrooms and cafeterias, not only to stop the spread of viruses like flu, COVID-19, and respiratory syncytial virus (RSV) but also to obtain ideal air quality and temperature for students.
 The quality of the environment that we breathe in an educational building is related to the academic performance, concentration, and comfort of the students.

 Poor indoor air quality (IAQ) has been shown to have a negative effect on the attention span of school-age children, causing a noticeable drop in concentration.
 Mechanical ventilation is the most effective way to provide fresh, filtered air in classrooms.